mozilla/gcp-ingestion/docs/bigquery_sink.md

 # BigQuery Sink Service Specification

-This document specifies the behavior of the service that delivers validated messages into BigQuery.
+This document specifies the behavior of the service that delivers decoded messages into BigQuery.

 ## Data Flow